Chart Color Schemes

 Forster displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census data shows that in Forster, 65.9% of dwellings were houses, with the remaining 34.1% comprising semi-detached homes, apartments, and other types.
-This differs slightly from Non-Metro NSW's composition, which was 73.0% houses and 27.0% other dwellings.
-Home ownership in Forster stood at 51.7%, with mortgaged properties making up 21.1% and rented dwellings accounting for 27.1%.
-The median monthly mortgage repayment in Forster was $1,712, higher than the Non-Metro NSW average of $1,517.
-Meanwhile, the median weekly rent in Forster was $340, compared to $330 in Non-Metro NSW.
-Nationally, Forster's mortgage repayments were lower than the Australian average of $1,863, while rents were also below the national figure of $375.
+Forster's housing structure, as per the latest Census, consisted of 65.9% houses and 34.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 73.0% houses and 27.0% other dwellings.
+Home ownership in Forster was 51.7%, with mortgaged dwellings at 21.1% and rented ones at 27.1%.
+The median monthly mortgage repayment in the area was $1,712, higher than Non-Metro NSW's average of $1,517.
+The median weekly rent figure was recorded at $340, compared to Non-Metro NSW's $330.
+Nationally, Forster's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing